AnkeHF/AnkeHF/README.md

 - 👋 Hi, I’m @AnkeHF
-- 👀 I’m interested in Psychology, Coding, Robotics, Security and Knitting.
+- 👀 I’m interested in Psychology, Data Science, Machine Learning, Coding in General, and Knitting.
 - 🌱 I’m currently studying Human Factors.
 <!---
 AnkeHF/AnkeHF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.